AleksyBukowski/uml-diagram-generation-shipitday2025-hackathon/README.md

    - Verify the API key is correct
    - Ensure the API key has proper permissions
    - Check if the server requires specific authentication headers
+   - The application now automatically adds Authorization headers for Ollama

 3. **Network Issues**:
    - Verify your IP address is whitelisted on the server